 The Bay View Trail

-Nearing the point, take the short, unmarked singletrack trail to stay near the shore and descend to the base of the fishing pier.
+At the point, take the short, unmarked singletrack trail to stay near the shore and descend to the base of the fishing pier.

 The Owl Alley Trail